 Before sending your guests home with their unfinished wine, you have to reseal the bottle properly.
 Replace the original cork or screw cap and apply a tamper-evident seal to the bottle.
 Place the bottle inside a clear bag and staple a copy of the purchase receipt to the bag.
 Now the bottle is safe for travel.

 Ensuring your servers know how to pour wine at your bar or restaurant is crucial to creating a warm and welcoming atmosphere for all of your customers, regardless of whether they are enjoying a fine wine.
-Many guests rely on their waiter or waitress to suggest, present, and serve the perfect wine for their tastes, making it crucial for waiters to know the pertinent facts on each wine and how to serve it accordingly.
+Many guests rely on their waiter or waitress to suggest, present, and serve the perfect wine for their tastes, making it crucial for waiters to know the pertinent facts about each wine and how to serve it accordingly.
 Wine presentation etiquette is crucial to serving vino, and an outstanding experience can generate return business and improve tips.